 If your tie rod holes are leaking, you have time to resolve the issue.
 But it should be handled by professionals who can make sure they don’t leak again.
 However, you may be faced with a situation where the damage has already been done, and now your basement is flooded from leaking tie rod holes.
 Worry not—there is a professional team of experts who can understand the situation, find you a solution, recover as many valuables as possible, and keep your commercial property in the best shape.

 Flood Services Canada has quick-response teams that can arrive quickly to the problem site and begin drying your home and recovering any damaged belongings with precision and professionalism.
 We have helped homes and businesses across the GTA and will use the best techniques, personnel, and technology to ensure your home is clean, safe, and dry as quickly as possible.
-To reach our emergency hotline, call us at (416) 999-3930, or dial #247 toll-free from your cellphone.
+To reach our emergency hotline, call us at (416) 999-3930.
 Our main office can also provide you with more information on water damage services and useful tips for different types of clean-up scenarios.

 Latest posts by Chad Vanvari (see all)